EloySchultz/2023-Beun-LANCo/README.md

 https://www.youtube.com/watch?v=qlxQvPsAu7o

-BTW, the code for TesLAN Beun Manager is pretty horrible cuz I beuned it together in a rush and I don't care about unclear and vague variable assignments lol.
+BTW, the code for TBM is pretty horrible cuz I beuned it together in a rush and I don't care about unclear and vague variable assignments lol.
 If you do the wrong thing, you can make it crash.
 Someone should probably have a good look at it and make it nice and proper.